abcoates/fsharp-triples/README.md

 Instead, I have ended up using 3-tuples with the broadest possible type, and then an 'isValidTuple' method to determine if the 3-type has the correct structure for an RDF triple.

-Currently, all of the code is contained in 'Test.fs'.
+Currently, all of the code is contained in 'Tests.fs'.